 Color coding Scrivener is one of my favorite little writerly tricks.
 It’s just so freaking handy.
 Here’s how it works.

-You can use different colors for different points of view.
+For this example, I’ve set up the binder to highlight different points of view.
 There are two main benefits to this.
 The first is that you will be required to break your scene when you shift point of view.
-You will be less likely to drift between POV if you have set it in your mind as one.
-The other benefit will be when it comes time to edit.
+As a result, you will be less likely to drift between POVs.
+The other benefit comes when it’s time to edit.
 If you look at your binder and see 90% of your scenes are from one POV, you might question whether you even need that other POV.

 Time Period or Location